CactusQuill/ImageLayerDecomposer/README.md

   - Change colors of layers with professional color codes
   - Support for Pantone TPX and TPG color systems
   - Exact color extraction for pixel-perfect separation
+  - Control layer order and visibility for complex designs
+  - Preview different layer combinations with toggling options

 ## Installation